Easy Pineapple Upside-Down Cake

 From there, simply follow the directions on your box of cake mix to prepare the mix and set it aside.
 Adding in this pineapple juice is going to make our cake so moist and flavorful!

 Once your batter is mixed, remove the pan from the oven.
-Your butter should be nice and melted like this.
+Your butter should be nice and melted like this:

 Sprinkle about a cup of brown sugar over the melted butter in your cake pan.
+If you need to use more than a cup you sure can!

-PRO TIP: If you don’t have cherries, don’t feel like you need to go buy them special just for this.
+Pro tip: If you don’t have cherries, don’t feel like you need to go buy them special just for this.
 Just make it with pineapple slices only and it will still be delicious.

 Gently pour your cake batter over the canned pineapple slices.